Atiyahsama/HiFTS/CFMS-34/README.md

 Annotators use 0–5.
 For modeling, the two ratings are summed to 0–10 for the 20 core traits and the holistic score.
 Do not average `_1` and `_2` if you are reproducing HiFTS.
 The `hifts` code does this automatically from the dual-rater columns.

-## Anonymization

-Person names are replaced with stable, gender-aware placeholders: the same real person maps to the same fake name, and different people stay distinct.
-Names are chosen from male/female pools using nearby pronouns and titles such as 他/她, 小女孩, 男生.
-Teacher and kin terms keep a hashed surname, e.g. 刘老师, 李阿姨.
-School names are generalized, e.g. 实验小学; campuses become 本校区, 东校区, 北校区.
-Literary names and book titles are left unchanged.

 ## Intended use

 Released files are for research use, not high-stakes decisions without human oversight.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Raw exam records and handwriting images are not released.